kyegomez/Andromeda/README.md

 * Interns,
 * And, salespeople

-to work on democratizing swarms, email me at with your story `kye@apac.ai`
+to work on democratizing Andromeda, email me at with your story `kye@apac.ai`

 ----------